Gluten-Free Chocolate Beet Loaf Cake

 - Chocolate chips: optional.

-How to make GF Chocolate Beet Cake
+How to make moist GF Chocolate Cake

-Lightly grease the bottom and sides of a loaf pan or line with parchment paper.
-I used a loaf pan 9×5-inch.
+Preheat oven to 350°F (180°C).
+Lightly grease the bottom and sides of a 9×5-inch loaf pan or line with parchment paper.
 Set aside.

-In a large bowl mix oil with sugar.
-Add the eggs, one by one, mixing well after each addition, the grated beetroot and vanilla extract.
+In a large bowl, mix oil with sugar.
+Add the eggs, one by one, mixing well after each addition, the grated beetroot, and vanilla extract.
 Mix well.

-Finally add the gluten-free all-purpose flour, baking powder, salt, cocoa powder, and chocolate chips.
+Finally, add the gluten-free all-purpose flour, baking powder, salt, cocoa powder, and chocolate chips.
 Mix until well incorporated.

 Pour the mixture into the prepared pan.

 Bake for 45/50 minutes or until cooked.
 Keep in mind that all ovens are different.
-To know if it’s ready insert a toothpick into the center of the cake, it should come out clean, with no streaks of batter.
+To know if it’s ready, insert a toothpick into the center of the cake; it should come out clean, with no streaks of batter.

 Let cool before removing.